Eminent domain: Italy

-Nazionalizzazione ("nationalization"), instead, is provided for by article 43 of the Constitution; it transfers to governmental authority and property a whole industrial sector, if it is deemed to be a natural or de facto monopoly, and an essential service of public utility.
+Nazionalizzazione ("nationalization"), instead, is provided for by article 43 of the Constitution.
+It transfers to governmental authority and property a whole industrial sector, if it is deemed to be a natural or 'de facto' monopoly, and an essential service of public utility.
 The most famous nationalization in Italy was the 1962 nationalization of the electrical power sector.

 Spain

-Article 33.3 of the Spanish Constitution of 1978 allows forced expropriation (expropiación forzosa) only where justified on the grounds of public utility or social interest and subject to the payment of appropriate compensation as provided for in law.
+Article 33.3 of the Spanish Constitution of 1978 allows forced expropriation (expropiación forzosa) only where justified on the grounds of public utility or social interest and subject to the payment of appropriate compensation as provided for by law.

 Sweden

 The right of the state or a municipality to buy property when it is determined to be of "particular public interest" is regulated in Expropriationslagen (1972:719).
-The government purchases the property at an estimated market value plus a 25% compensation.
+The government purchases the property at an estimated market value plus a 25% premium.
 The law also states that the property owner shall not suffer economic harm because of the expropriation.

 United Kingdom

 England and Wales

 After his victory in 1066, William the Conqueror seized virtually all land in England.
 Although he maintained absolute power over the land, he granted fiefs to landholders who served as stewards, paying fees and providing military services.
 During the Hundred Years' War in the 14th century, Edward III used the Crown's right of purveyance for massive expropriations.
 Chapter 28 of Magna Carta required that immediate cash payment be made for expropriations.
 As the king's power was broken down in the ensuing centuries, tenants were regarded as holding ownership rights rather than merely possessory rights over their land.
-In 1427, a statute was passed granting commissioners of sewers in Lincolnshire the power to take land without compensation.
-After the early 16th century, however, Parliamentary takings of land for roads, bridges, etc. generally did require compensation.
+In 1427, a statute was passed granting Commission of sewers in Lincolnshire the power to take land without compensation.
+After the early 16th century, however, Parliamentary takings of land for roads, bridges, and other infrastructure generally did require compensation.
 The common practice was to pay 10% more than the assessed value.
 However, as the voting franchise was expanded to include more non-landowners, the bonus was eliminated.
-In spite of contrary statements found in some American law, in the United Kingdom, compulsory purchase valuation cases were tried by juries well into the 20th century, such as Attorney-General v De Keyser's Royal Hotel Ltd (1919).
+Despite contrary statements found in some American law, in the United Kingdom, compulsory purchase valuation cases were tried by juries well into the 20th century, such as Attorney-General v De Keyser's Royal Hotel Ltd (1919).

 In England and Wales, and other jurisdictions that follow the principles of English law, the related term compulsory purchase is used.
-The landowner is compensated with a price agreed or stipulated by an appropriate person.
-Where agreement on price cannot be achieved, the value of the taken land is determined by the Upper Tribunal.
-The operative law is a patchwork of statutes and case law.
+The landowner is compensated with a price agreed or stipulated by an appropriate person; where agreement on price cannot be achieved, the value of the taken land is determined by the Upper Tribunal.
+The operative law is a patchwork of statues and case law.
 The principal acts are the Lands Clauses Consolidation Act 1845 (8 & 9 Vict. c.
 18), the Land Compensation Act 1961, the Compulsory Purchase Act 1965, the Land Compensation Act 1973, the Acquisition of Land Act 1981, part IX of the Town and Country Planning Act 1990, the Planning and Compensation Act 1991, and the Planning and Compulsory Purchase Act 2004.